 Inflation | 3.1% |

 Now, let’s have a look at the equity risk premium.
-Equity risk premium is the difference between the expected return from the particular equity and the risk free rate.
-Here let’s say that the investors expect to earn 11.7% from a large company stock and the rate of US Treasury Bill is 3.8%.
+The equity risk premium is the difference between the expected return from the particular equity and the risk-free rate.
+Here let’s say that the investors expect to earn 11.7% from large company stock and the rate of the US Treasury Bill is 3.8%.

-That means the equity risk premium would be as follows –
+That means the premium for equity risk would be as follows –

 Large Company Stocks | 11.7% |